-LONDON -- Baroness Thatcher will be remembered for many reforms, but one enduring legacy for investors is that she gave us the stock market we know today.
+Baroness Thatcher will be remembered for many reforms, but one of enduring legacy for investors is that she gave us the stock market we know today.

-Privatization became a key plank of economic policy, and nine of the firms in the FTSE 100 are the direct descendants of state-owned companies privatized during her time as prime minister.
+Privatisation became a key plank of economic policy, and nine of the firms in the FTSE 100 are the direct descendants of state-owned companies privatised during her time as Prime Minister.

-Thirty-five years ago, the precursors to BG , Centrica , Severn Trent , United Utilities , BP, BAE, International Consolidated Airlines, BT, and Rolls-Royce were all state-owned enterprises (in a companion piece, I have covered the five industrial and service companies).
-Today, they are successful blue-chip firms with a combined market capitalization of more than 200 billion.
+Thirty five years ago the precursors to BG (LSE: BG), Centrica (LSE: CNA), Severn Trent (LSE: SVT), United Utilities (LSE: UU), BP, BAE, International Consolidated Airlines, BT and Rolls-Royce were all state-owned enterprises (in a companion piece, I have covered the five industrial and service companies).
+Today, they are successful blue-chip firms with a combined market capitalisation of over £200bn.

-British Gas, the U.K.'s monopolistic gas utility, was privatized in 1986 in the famous "Tell Sid" campaign to attract private investors.
+British Gas, the UK's monopoly gas utility, was privatised in 1986 in the famous 'Tell Sid' campaign to attract private investors.

 The downstream operations were spun off as Centrica in 1997.
-The gas-distribution assets were demerged as Lattice Group and subsequently became part of National Grid in 2002.
-The remainder, British Gas' upstream activities, became BG Group.
+The gas distribution assets were demerged as Lattice Group and subsequently became part of National Grid in 2002.
+The remainder, British Gas's upstream activities, became BG Group.

-Neither Centrica nor BG stuck to its existing business.
+Neither Centrica nor BG stuck to their existing businesses.
 Centrica has expanded upstream, and it is now the largest investor in the Cygnus North Sea gas field.
 A dominant market position in gas distribution has secured good returns for shareholders, and the country's dependence on gas should boost opportunities in the future.

-Britain's regional water companies were privatized in 1989.
-(The electricity-distribution companies followed a year later, just falling outside Margaret Thatcher's premiership.)
+Britain's regional water companies were privatised in 1989 (with the electricity distribution companies following a year later, just falling outside Margaret Thatcher's premiership).

-The water companies' fortunes ebb and flow with five-year regulatory reviews, the next of which begins in 2015 and is now being negotiated.
-Severn Trent has an almost unblemished dividend record; United Utilities less so.
+The water companies' fortunes ebb and flow with five-year regulatory reviews, the next of which, to run from 2015, is now being negotiated.
+Severn Trent has an almost unblemished dividend record, United Utilities less so.

-Margaret Thatcher believed individuals should take responsibility for their own well-being.
-There's no question that's even more important today, especially when it comes to saving for retirement.
-That's why The Motley Fool has created a brand-new report: "Five Shares To Retire On."
-It describes five companies with healthy balance sheets, dominant market shares, and robust cash flows that could form the core of any portfolio, whether you're saving for retirement or shorter-term goals.
+It describes five companies with healthy balance sheets, dominant market shares and robust cash flows that could form the core of any portfolio, whether you're saving for retirement or shorter-term goals.
 You can download it by clicking here -- it's free.